LIFE STORY

 The Australian capital in those days was a town of sheep fields, a few scattered monumental buildings and about 30,000 people.

-I had been told by my new employers at the Department of External Affairs (EA) that I could stay at somewhere called Reid House – a name that gave visions of a stately mansion surrounded by lawns with the plunk of tennis balls in the background.
+I had been told by my new EA employers that I could stay at somewhere called Reid House – a name that gave visions of a stately mansion surrounded by lawns with the plunk of tennis balls in the background.

 The real Reid House was different – a heap of temporary fibro shacks set up for itinerant workers on the fringes of Canberra’s alleged Civic Center.